Ward McAllister: Death

-Ward McAllister died while dining alone, and in social disgrace for his writings, at New York's Union Club, in January 1895.
-His funeral, held on February 5, 1895, was well attended by many society figures of the day, including Chauncey Depew and Cornelius Vanderbilt II.
+McAllister died while dining alone, and in social disgrace for his writings, at New York's Union Club, in January 1895.
+His funeral, held on February 5, was well attended by many society figures of the day, including Chauncey Depew and Cornelius Vanderbilt II.
 McAllister is interred at Green-Wood Cemetery in Brooklyn, New York.

 In popular culture

-McAllister is a one of the real-life characters in Gore Vidal's historical novel 1876.
+McAllister is one of the real-life characters in Gore Vidal's historical novel 1876.

-McAllister is portrayed by Nathan Lane in the American television series The Gilded Age.
+He is portrayed by Nathan Lane in the American television series The Gilded Age.